cosmos/cosmos/whitepaper.md

 validator set, any fork in the blockchain can be detected and the deposits of the offending validators slashed.
-This innovation, first suggedt by Vitalik Buterin in early 2014, solves the Nothing-at-Stake problem of other Proof-of-Stake cryptocurrencies.
+This innovation, first suggedt by Vitalik Buterin in early 2014, solves the Nothing-at-Stake problem of other proof-of-stake cryptocurrencies.
 However, since validator sets must be able to change, over a long range of time the original validators may all become unbonded, and hence would be free to create a new chain, from the genesis block, incurring no cost as they no longer have deposits locked up.
 This attack came to be known as the Long Range Attack (LRA) in contrast to a Short Range Attack, where validators who are currently bonded cause a fork and are hence punishable.
-Long Range Attacks are often thought to be a critical blow to Proof-of-Stake.
+Long Range Attacks are often thought to be a critical blow to proof-of-stake.

 Fortunately, the LRA can be mitigated as follows.
 First, for a validator to unbond, thereby recovering their deposit and no longer earning fees to